Endive: The appeal of flavorful vegetables in winter and how to eat them

 How to make it

-2. Cut the squid into pieces lengthwise about 3cm wide and then cut into thin pieces.
+2. Cut the squid lengthwise into pieces about 3cm wide, then cut into thin strips

-3. Put wasabi in a small bowl, add 1 1/2 teaspoon soy sauce and melt it.
-Add 2 tablespoons of vinegar, a little salt and pepper, and 4 tablespoons of salad oil and mix well.
+3. Put the wasabi in a small bowl, add 1 1/2 teaspoons of soy sauce and dissolve.
+Add 2 tablespoons of vinegar, a little salt, pepper, and 4 tablespoons of salad oil and mix well

-4. Add squid to a bowl and add ③ to blend the flavor.
-Add the endive and mix well and serve in a bowl.
+4. Put the squid in a bowl, add ③ and mix well.
+Add the endive and mix well, then serve on a plate

-If you can't get a sashimi crest, you can also substitute other squid.
-Try adjusting the amount of wasabi and the balance of seasonings to your liking to make a dish that suits you.
+If you can't get hold of sashimi-grade crested squid, you can substitute other squid.
+Adjust the amount of wasabi and the balance of seasonings to your liking to create a dish that suits your taste

 summary

-Endive is a vegetable that is a member of chicory, and while it has a distinctive bitterness, you can enjoy a rich winter flavor.
-It is highly nutritious and can be used in a variety of dishes, so why not try incorporating it into your dining table?
+Endive is a vegetable related to chicory, and while it has a distinctive bitter taste, it has a rich winter flavor.
+It is also highly nutritious and can be used in a variety of dishes, so why not try incorporating it into your dinner table?

 Member Login